-(b) A player who has no FIDE standard chess rating will be assigned a rating equal to his rating in the equivalent ECF standard monthly Official Original Rating List.
-For example, the 1st May list for the Quarter Finals.

-(c) A player who has no current monthly Official rating will be assigned a rating equal to his last published rating.

-(d) An unrated player will be assigned an estimated rating assigned according to the procedure of C1.2.
+- (b) A player who has no FIDE standard chess rating will be assigned a rating equal to his rating in the equivalent ECF standard monthly Official Original Rating List.
+For example, the 1st May list for the Quarter Finals. - (c) A player who has no current monthly Official rating will be assigned a rating equal to his last published rating. - (d) An unrated player will be assigned an estimated rating assigned according to the procedure of Rule C1.2. - (e) With the consent of the opposing captain the equivalent ECF standard chess monthly Official Original List (see Rule C1.4(a) below) may be used instead.